uvaai/ml2/50 Module 5/30 Automated Decision Making in Society/content.md

 ## Automated Decision Making in Society

-Decision made by machine learning algorithms are already a part of many aspects of our lives, although it can sometimes a bit opaque where exactly.
+Decisions made by machine learning algorithms are already a part of many aspects of our lives, although it can sometimes a bit opaque where exactly.
 For the writing assignment this week, you'll dive deeper into that question and try to accertain where algorithms might make decisions in some part of *your* life.
 This assignment will be a bit larger than other written assignments, as there are several articles to read as background and you'll have to do some investigating yourself.